 The Spice Guy

-We work directly with farmers and distributors all over the World.
-We purposely skip countries like China and Brazil because of modern day slave practice.
-We visit many of our farm partners and are in constant communication to ensure that we get nothing but the best from them.
-From simple spices (garlic, onion, oregano, paprika, etc.) to specialty (chiles, saffron, fine salts, tellicherry peppercorns, etc.) we have access and can source almost any ingredient for you.
+The Spice Guy works directly with farmers and distributors all over the World.
+They purposely skip countries like China and Brazil because of modern day slave practice.
+They visit many of their farm partners and are in constant communication to ensure that they get nothing but the best from them.
+From simple spices (garlic, onion, oregano, paprika, etc.) to specialty (chiles, saffron, fine salts, tellicherry peppercorns, etc.) they have access and can source almost any ingredient for you.
 All products are processed in the USA to ensure quality control and purity.
 Look no further for straight from the source ingredients for your amazing products.

 John Wenzel Pottery

 John Wenzel studied art at Ohio University, USC and California State College earning Bachelor and Master degrees.
 He opened his first Studio in Los Angeles, then one in Boulder, Colorado, and finally his current location in Louisville, Colorado.
 He continues to create stoneware pottery, sculptures, and tiles.
 Through it all, he has designed and built kilns, with his first one made of red bricks when he was 10.
 It was in the backyard of his family home in Lorain, Ohio.
 It was a crude wood/charcoal fuel pit to fire small pinch pots he made from muddy yellow clay that he dug up in the back yard.
 It was pure joy for him, a turning point that led to a pursuit of working in clay to the present.
 He shares his love of art with his spouse, Sharon, who works with fiber.
 Both have been successful in selling their art, and raising a family in Louisville, Colorado since 1970.
 Inquiries: 303-666-6307.

 ZINGARI are spirit friends who bring good fortune, health, joy, and wisdom to those who delight in their company.